 Youth Advisory Council

-- Letters of recommendation
+- Two letters of recommendation (from non-family members)

 - One-page essay explaining why you wish to be a member of the Council

-- Signed consent form
+- Signed Consent Form

-- 2017 Application
+- Application Form

-- This will be a student driven council
+- This will be a student-driven council.

-- Freshmen in High School should submit 8th grade transcripts as well as a current progress report
+- Freshmen in High School should submit 8th grade transcripts as well as a current progress report.

 Please contact Aurelia Friedman at firstname.lastname@example.org or (323) 651-1040.